CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 (sec_pansharpen)=
 #### Enhanced-resolution SICs using pan-sharpening

-The sections above described generically how intermediate SIC fields can be prepared from different channel combinations of CIMR's imagery (`CKA`, `KUKA`, `KA`).
+The sections above described generically how intermediate SIC fields can be prepared from different channel combinations of CIMR's imagery (`CKA`, `KKA`, `KA`).
 As a result of the input channels, these intermediate SIC fields will have different spatial resolution, and different expected accuracy (see {numref}`combis`).
 The next step in the processing of CIMR Level-2 SIC product is to combine these intermediate SIC fields using a pan-sharpening approach, to obtain final SIC fields that have both high resolution and high accuracy (see {numref}`pansharp` and {numref}`fig_sic_concept`).